rikifujihara/quiz-app/README.md

 ## Dependencies

 This terminal application was developed for Mac OS and will be compatible with most Mac OS versions.
 The Bundler gem will be required to install all dependencies - installation instructions for the Bundler gem can be found <a href='https://bundler.io'>here</a>.

+All command line arguments and their functions are included in the main menu.

 Gems used include: